jbettencourt10/cs326-final-iota/docs/milestone2.md

 ### Representation of API for application
 As our focus is on a media tracking service, most of our API includes queries for media items, and then the ability to add or remove them from a particular user's list.
+We define

  Our endpoints are as follows:

 -   **/signup-page** This will simply route a user to the signup page in order to make a new account.